 Everywhere you turn in Greece, no matter whether you’re on the mainland or one of the many islands, there is a picture-perfect image for you to enjoy.

-Although we don’t recommend walking around with a camera or smartphone permanently attached to your face, looking out through a viewfinder (because you’ll miss a lot that way), it is a good idea to take some kind of camera with you.
+Although we don’t recommend walking around with a camera or smartphone permanently attached to your face, looking out through a viewfinder (because you’ll miss a lot that way), taking some kind of camera with you is a good idea.

-Chances are that you’ll want to remember the views for as long as possible, and you’ll see things in Greece you’ll never find anywhere else.
+Chances are that you’ll want to remember the views for as long as possible and see things in Greece you’ll never find anywhere else.

 You’ll take far more snaps than you realize, so it’s well worth looking into the best ways to clean up your laptop to ensure you can keep them all due to having enough space.